dnanexus/dx-streaming-upload/README.md

 - `mode`: `{deploy, debug}` In the *debug* mode, monitoring cron job is triggered every minute; in *deploy mode*, monitoring cron job is triggered every hour.
 - `upload_project`: ID of the DNAnexus project that the RUN folders should be uploaded to.
 The ID is of the form `project-BpyQyjj0Y7V0Gbg7g52Pqf8q`
 - `dx_token`: API token for the DNAnexus user to be used for data upload.
 The API token should give minimally UPLOAD access to the `{{ upload project }}`, or CONTRIBUTE access if `downstream_applet` is specified.
 Instructions for generating a API token can be found at [DNAnexus wiki](https://wiki.dnanexus.com/UI/API-Tokens).
 This value is overriden by `dx_user_token` in `monitored_users`.
-- `monitored_users`: This is a list of objects, each representing a remote user, with its set of incremental upload parameters.
+- `monitored_users`: This is a list of objects, each representing a local user, with its set of incremental upload parameters.
 For each `monitored_user`, the following values are accepted
-  - `username`: (Required) username of the remote user
+  - `username`: (Required) username of the local user
   - `monitored_directories`: (Required)  Path to the local directory that should be monitored for RUN folders.
 Multiple directories can be listed.
 Suppose that the folder `20160101_M000001_0001_000000000-ABCDE` is the RUN directory, then the folder structure assumed is `{{monitored_dir}}/20160101_M000001_0001_000000000-ABCDE`
   - `local_tar_directory`: (Optional) Path to a local folder where tarballs of RUN directory is temporarily stored.
 User specified in `username` need to have **WRITE** access to this folder.
 There should be sufficient disk space to accomodate a RUN directory in this location.
 This overwrites the default found in `templates/monitor_run_config.template`.
   - `local_log_directory`: (Optional) Path to a local folder where logs of streaming upload is stored, persistently.
 User specified in `username` need to have **WRITE** access to this folder.
 User should not manually manipulate files found in this folder, as the streaming upload code make assumptions that the files in this folder are not manually manipulated.
 This overwites the default found in `templates/monitor_run_config.template`.